Neozxc/SeedShare/README.md

 ## Getting Started

+* Change your website cookies from Block third-party cookies to Allow all cookies.
+This is due to login with google.
 * Go to front-end
 * Change `client.js` Line 6 and line 11 to your token and projectId from sanity
 * Go to `front-end/src/components/Login.js` and change line 49 token with your google token